Delphine Arnault

+Arnault is the daughter of Bernard Arnault.
+She is a director of LVMH and has been an executive vice president of Louis Vuitton since 2013.

 Early life

-Arnault is the oldest child of Bernard Arnault from his first wife, Anne Dewavrin.
-She has a younger brother, Antoine Arnault.
-Between the ages of seven and 10, they lived in New York state where they attended a French-American school.
+She is the elder child of Bernard Arnault from his first wife, Anne Dewavrin.
+She has a younger brother, Antoine Arnault, as well as three half-brothers from her father's second marriage, including Frédéric Arnault.

+Between the ages of seven and ten, Arnault and her family lived in New Rochelle, New York, where she and her brother attended a French-American school.
 She later earned degrees from the London School of Economics and EDHEC Business School (Ecole des Hautes Etudes Commerciales du Nord).

+In 1994, she was presented as a debutante at Le Bal des débutantes in Paris.

 Career

-Arnault began her career working McKinsey & Company for two years, and she joined LVMH in 2000.
+Arnault began her career working at McKinsey & Company for two years.
+She joined LVMH in 2000, initially working with Dior creative director John Galliano's own label.

-Since 2003, Arnault has been a member of the management board of the group LVMH, the first woman and youngest person to occupy that post.

-Arnault is also a member of the board of directors for Moët Hennessy, and M6, as well as a managing partner of a wealth management company.
+Since 2003, Arnault has been a member of the management board of the LVMH group, the first woman and youngest person to occupy that post.
+She is also a member of the board of directors for Moët Hennessy and M6, as well as a managing partner of a wealth management company.

-In 2008, Arnault was named deputy chief of the designer Christian Dior Couture, which she quit in 2013 to join Louis Vuitton as director and executive vice president.
+In 2008, Arnault was named deputy chief of the designer Christian Dior Couture, which she quit in 2013 to join Louis Vuitton as a director and executive vice president.

 In May 2014, Arnault started the LVMH Prize, an international competition for young fashion designers.
-The objective of the LVMH group is discover the talents and creativity of new designers: "It is necessary to recognize the talent and creativity, as well as the ways in which we can best help the growth of their business", she confirmed.
+The objective of the LVMH group is to discover the talents and creativity of new designers – "It is necessary to recognize the talent and creativity, as well as the ways in which we can best help the growth of their business", she confirmed.

-In January 2023, it was announced she was appointed CEO and chair of Dior, effective in February.
+In January 2023, Arnault was appointed as CEO of Christian Dior Couture, effective in February.
+She was ranked 45th on Fortune's list of Most Powerful Women in 2023.